 Garshick applauds this cuticle oil for its well-rounded make-up.
 "It uses vitamin E, aloe, and apricot kernel to help with dry nails and cuticles."

 Consider this the equivalent of a green juice for your nails.
 The superfood-packed nail oil is formulated with vitamin E oil, as well as argan oil and rosehip oil.
 The result?
-Deeply repaired and ultra-hydrated nails and cuticles after just one use.
+Deeply repaired and ultra-hydrated nails and cuticles.

 Anyone who is looking to hydrate and strengthen their nails and cuticles should consider adding vitamin E oil to their routine.